uniasset/uniasset-old/README.md

 Testnet
 -------

-Testnet mode allows Omni Core to be run on the Bitcoin testnet blockchain for safe testing.
+Testnet mode allows UniAsset Core to be run on the Bitcoin testnet blockchain for safe testing.

-1. To run Omni Core in testnet mode, run Omni Core with the following option in place: `-testnet`.
+1. To run UniAsset Core in testnet mode, run UniAsset Core with the following option in place: `-testnet`.

 2. To receive OMNI (and TOMNI) on testnet please send TBTC to `moneyqMan7uh8FqdCA2BV5yZ8qVrc9ikLP`.
 For each 1 TBTC you will receive 100 OMNI and 100 TOMNI.